-Do like this – three steps
+Do like this – two steps

-Last changed: 12 February 2026
+Last changed: 26 February 2026

 If you have saved emails or documents containing classified information or sensitive personal data in cloud services such as Outlook, SharePoint, Teams or OneDrive, you must delete or move them.
-This may sound complicated, but in most cases it does not require much work if you follow these three steps.
+This may sound complicated, but in most cases it does not require much work if you follow these two steps.

 Confidential information